BigweldIndustries/BigBot/README.md

 >embed "title" "desc" "footer" - Sends an embed message with those arguments (must be in quotes)

->hide "visible text" "hidden ping/invite" - The visible is what the message looks like, the hidden is a ping or invite that will show despite not being an invite link or ping visible to the reader
+>hide "visible text" "hidden ping/invite" - The visible is what the message looks like, the hidden is a ping or invite that will show despite not being an invite link or ping visible to the reader.
+(Include quotes)

->dnd on "default reply to all dms" - Replies to all dm messages with what you tell it to
+>dnd on "default reply to all dms" - Replies to all dm messages with what you tell it to (Include quotes)

 >dnd off - Turns off do not disturb